Table of Contents

 A concierge is usually in charge of booking all-things-touristy for the guests of 4 and 5 star hotels.
 Concierges earn commission on nearly everything they sell to guests (tickets to shows and musicals, helicopter tours, wine tastings, etc).
 So, offer them a commission to call your car service when they need to send someone to the airport.

-Internet Bots
+12. Internet Bots and Data Services

 This one is going to continue to grow as more and more people become aware of the possibilities of "robots."
 I used a bot the other day to build a list of 11k leads for my business.